Last updated Last updated January 29, 2026

 • Mostly predicts which sites have your personal information (though it does seem to check some people-search sites)

-• Sends data broker opt-out requests (which include your personal info) to those it believes are likely to have your information, which means Incogni could expose your data to sites that didn’t have it
+• Sends data broker opt-out requests (which include your personal info) to those it believes are likely to have your information

 • Relies on data brokers to confirm removal rather than verifying it themselves